sackn/diffeq/series.md

 $$f'''''(x) = cos(x) \qquad f''''(0) = 1$$

-Note all terms of the taylor series actually contribute so we can write a series that only hits those that do add add value.
+Note that all terms in the Taylor series actually contribute, so we can write a series that only hits those that add value.
 The only important terms are the even terms.
-In other words only terms with indicies $2n+1$ need to be considered.
-Between the even terms of the series they also swap signs so we will need $(-1)^n$ (since it starts positive).
-Considering all of those things we get that the series expansion of $sin(x)$
+In other words, only terms with the indicator $2n+1$ need to be considered.
+Between the even terms of the series, they also swap signs, so we will need $(-1)^n$ (since it starts positive).
+Considering all of those things, we get that the series expansion of $sin(x)$

 $$e^x = \sum_{n=0}^{\infty} \frac{(-1)^n x^{2n+1}}{(2n+1)!}$$

-Our series skips all of the odd terms and adjust for that fact by having the exponent on x and the exponent on n be adjusted skip every other term starting from the 2nd term.
-It would recommend looking into the series an proving to yourself that this does indeed describe the behavior of $f^{n}(x)$
+Our series skips all of the odd terms and adjusts for that fact by having the exponent on x and the exponent on n be adjusted.
+We skip every other term, starting from the 2nd term.
+It would recommend looking into the series and proving to yourself that this does indeed describe the behavior of $f^{n}(x)$.

 ##

 **The Maclaurin Series of cos(x)**

-The Maclaurin series for cos(x) is super similar to the expansion of sin(x) as is probably expected.
-If we list our some derivaitves and there values at 0 we get:
+The Maclaurin series for cos(x) is super similar to the expansion of sin(x), as is probably expected.
+If we list some variables and their values at 0, we get:

 $$f(x) = cos(x) \qquad f(0) = 1$$